Anemia in Newborns

 Many babies with anemia don’t have any symptoms.
 When symptoms occur, they can include:

-- Fast heart rate and rapid breathing when resting
+- Having a fast heart rate and rapid breathing when resting.